October 11, 2022

 • Listings that don’t require tenant screening

-It’s important that you review your lease to make sure your obligations and expectations are clear.
+You must review your lease agreement to clarify your obligations and expectations.
 Be aware of your rights as a renter, and look out for these things:

 • Security deposit requirements